 The Real Enemy: Static Loading

 The core issue isn’t sitting or standing—it’s static loading.
-According to OSHA, maintaining any single posture for extended periods is a primary risk factor for musculoskeletal disorders.
+Maintaining any single posture for extended periods is a primary risk factor for musculoskeletal disorders.
+This applies equally to sitting in an expensive ergonomic chair and standing at a premium electric desk.

 What Is Static Loading?

 When you hold a position without moving, specific muscle groups remain constantly engaged.
-Blood flow decreases to these areas.
+Blood flow decreases.
 Metabolic waste accumulates.
-Over hours and days, this causes:
+Over hours and days:

 The Solution: Postural Variation